adeboissiere/FUSION-human-action-recognition/README.md

 Results
 -------
 Below is a summary of the results from the paper.
 We achieve state-of-the-art results.
+The log files of the trainings can be found in the *./models/fusion_test_tube_seed=0/* folder.

 ![Summary of results](./reports/figures/results_summary.png)